gamma62/timez/README.md

 Run it as easy: python timez.py

-Dependencies: python, python-gtk2, python-gi, gnome-icon-theme
+Dependencies: python, python-gtk3, python-gi, gnome-icon-theme

 How does it work?
-TimeZ reads list of cities with timezone setting and displays their time in a small python-gtk widget.
+TimeZ reads list of cities with timezone setting and displays their time in a pyGtk widget.

-If rotation is in effect the display focuses on work hours, around these the day hours have grey and the rest almost black background.

-The top-down location order is East to West now, but reordering can be switched off.
+The recommended top-down location order is East to West.

 Options:
-  -n   no reordering of locations
-  -r   rotate locations to have work hours in the middle (rotation does reordering, default is reorder without rotation)
+  [-n] timez configuration

-TimeZ is less then 300 lines of code.
+Original TimeZ was less then 300 lines of code.